CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 the sandbox prevents these accesses by using software techniques such as bounds checking and address masking.

-If transient operations can access data that is protected by software, then the operations' microarchitectural side effects may correspond to the data.
+If transient operations can forward incorrect or stale data to dependent operations, then the dependent operations' microarchitectural side effects may correspond to the data.
 If an attacker is able to trigger these transient operations and observe their side effects through a covert channel, then the attacker may be able to infer the data.
 For example, an attacker process may induce transient execution in a victim process that causes the victim to inadvertently access and then expose its private data via a covert channel.
 In the software sandbox example, an attacker sandbox may induce transient execution in its own code, allowing it to transiently access and expose data in a victim sandbox that shares the same process.

-When transient operations permit access to data that is protected by software, this can violate users' expectations of the software's security.
+When transient operations can forward incorrect or stale data to dependent operations, this can violate users' expectations of the software's security.
 If the transient execution behavior that allows the access is not properly documented by the hardware vendor, this can violate the software vendor's expectation of how the hardware should behave.

-#### Background Details
+#### Relationships

-When operations execute but do not commit to the processor’s architectural state, this is commonly referred to as *transient execution*.
-This behavior can occur when the processor mis-predicts an outcome (such as a branch target), when a processor event (such as an exception) is signaled after younger operations have already executed, or for other reasons.
-Operations that execute transiently may have microarchitectural side effects that can be detected using timing or power analysis techniques.
-These techniques may allow an attacker to infer information about the operations that executed transiently.
-For example, the attacker may be able to infer program data that was accessed or used by those operations.
+- Child of CWE-A

 #### Examples

-1. Speculative Code Store Bypass (SCSB)
-2. Floating-point Value Injection (FPVI)
+1. Floating-point Value Injection (FPVI)

-### CWE-C: Transient Execution Influenced by Shared Microarchitectural Predictor State
+### CWE-D: Transient Execution Influenced by Shared Microarchitectural Predictor State

 #### Description